How Fitness Affects Mental Health

-Mental health is just as importance as physical fitness.
+Mental health is just as important as physical fitness.
 The World Health Organization estimates that, globally, 154 million people suffer from depression and mental health illnesses.
 Exercise has long been described as a natural ‘high’.
 This is because undertaking some activity can make a huge difference to a person’s mental health.
 Many studies and clinical trials have shown that being more active provides particular benefits including: Improved mood, reducing symptoms of stress, anger and depression, alleviating anxiety and reducing cognitive decline.

 The “high” that is described by many, is partially due to the release of endorphins when your body is active.
 These are hormones that give us a feeling of happiness and reward.
 They have also been shown to improve a person’s mood.
 While the ‘high’ has traditionally been associated with running, walkers too have reported a ‘high’ after walking.
 Some suggest that this is increased with a walk of sixty minutes or more.